Our Uniqueness

 [expander_maker id=”2″ more=”Read More on Flag Ceremony” less=”Read Less”]

-It seems pointless to have to stand still, be inspected by the Headmaster, currently, Mr Davis, and then watch a flag being pulled up (or lowered) a flag pole before carrying on with the day…..
+It seems pointless to have to stand still, be inspected by the Headmaster, currently, Mr Brider, and then watch a flag being pulled up (or lowered) a flag pole before carrying on with the day…..

 Flags have great significance throughout the world for various reasons.
 It is very important to know how to honour our National Flag: currently Mr Chimwayange (receptionist/clerk) raises our Zimbabwe Flag every day on Flag Lawn – and almost as important is our School Flag.
 We are very fortunate to have our own a Ruzawi Flag which is raised on a Monday and lowered on a Friday (used to be on Sundays when Ruzawi was full boarding).
 The three people chosen to march to the flag pole is called The Colour Party.
 Another name for a Flag is ‘Colours’.
 It is a great honour to carry the specially folded Flag, attach it to the halyard and pull it up to fly from the top of the pole.